jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/2021-12-15-getting-started.md

 You can check if you have Node.js installed, and what version it is, by typing `node -v` into the command line.

 You can download Node.js from https://nodejs.org/.
-Choose the LTS option, which stands for _long term stable_ and is the more reliable option.
-The Current option has experimental features and is not recommended for **production** applications.
+Choose the **LTS option**, which stands for _long term stable_ and is the more reliable option.
+The _Current_ option has experimental features and is not recommended for **production** applications.

 > We are in _development_ while we build our software - when its complete we deploy it to **production** so other people can use it

 Keep in mind that a difference in Node.js MAJOR version numbers means significant changes to the API - I am using **v14**.
-We will practice with updating the version number along the way but be aware that using different versions than the one's used in this guide could result in unexpected behavior.
+We will practice with updating the version number along the way but be aware that using different versions than those used in this guide could result in unexpected behavior.

 > **What is an API?**
 >